-Volatility Resulting from International Conflicts, such as the Current Conflict in Ukraine
+Volatility Resulting from International Conflicts

 International conflict and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global commodity and financial markets and supply chains.
-Russia's invasion of Ukraine has led to sanctions and export control measures being levied against Russia by the international community and may result in additional sanctions or other international action, any of which may have a destabilizing effect on global economies more broadly.
 The extent and duration of the military action, resulting sanctions and resulting future market disruptions are impossible to predict, but could be significant.
 Such actions could lead to heightened volatility in the global markets and increase inflation, all of which could reduce the Company's profitability and have a material adverse effect on its business, results of operations or financial condition.